zakariaf/rails-base-app/README.md

 Environment variables defined here(`.env`), feel free to change or add variables as needed.
 This file is ignored from git (Check `.gitignore`) so it will never be commit.

-If you different values for environment variables in other envs, e.g. **test**, you need to copy one more: `.env.test`
+If you use different values for environment variables in other envs, e.g. **test**, you need to copy one more: `.env.test`

 ### Setup the project